-The Company acquired on April 2, 2004 automotive receivables and other assets (the "SeaWest Asset Acquisition") of SeaWest Financial Corporation ("SeaWest").
+The Company on April 2, 2004 acquired automotive finance receivables and other assets (the "SeaWest Asset Acquisition") of SeaWest Financial Corporation ("SeaWest").
 The aggregate purchase price was approximately \$63.2 million, which was funded with the proceeds of an acquisition financing facility and existing cash.
+The receivables were purchased at a discount to par and such discount has been accounted for as a non-accretable discount.
 The other assets included a \$2.8 million note to an affiliate of SeaWest and certain furniture and equipment.
 In addition, the Company has been appointed the successor servicer on three separate term securitization transactions originally sponsored by SeaWest (the "SeaWest Third Party Portfolio").